The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Introduction

+Motivated by these practical needs, we introduce `Fishy\-scapes', a benchmark that evaluates uncertainty estimates for semantic segmentation.
+The benchmark measures how well methods detect potentially hazardous anomalies in driving scenes.
+Fishyscapes is based on data from Cityscapes~\cite{Cordts2016-qz}, a popular benchmark for semantic segmentation in urban driving.
+Our benchmark consists of (i)~Fishyscapes Web, where images from Cityscapes are overlayed with objects that are regularly crawled from the web in an open-world setup, and (ii)~Fishyscapes Lost \& Found, that builds up on a road hazard dataset collected with the same setup as Cityscapes~\cite{Pinggera2016-ki} and that we supplemented with labels.

-To provide a broad overview, we adapt a variety of methods to semantic segmentation that were originally designed for image classification, with examples listed in Figure~\ref{fig:overview}.
+To provide a broad overview, we adapt a variety of methods to semantic segmentation that were originally designed for image classification.
 Because segmentation networks are much more complex and have high computational costs, this adaptation is not trivial, and we suggest different approximations to overcome these challenges.

-Our experiments show that the embeddings of intermediate layers hold important information for \ac{ood} detection.
+Our experiments show that the embeddings of intermediate layers hold important information for anomaly detection.
 Based on recent work on generative models, we develop a novel method using density estimation in the embedding space.
-While the proposed approach outperforms all other methods for \ac{ood} detection, we stress that current uncertainty estimation and \ac{ood} detection do not achieve the accuracy required for safety-critical applications.
-We conclude that these remain open problems, with embedding density being an interesting path for further research.
+However, we also show that varying visual appearance can mislead feature-based and other methods.
+None of the evaluated methods achieves the accuracy required for safety-critical applications.
+We conclude that these remain open problems, with our benchmark enabling the community to measure progress and build upon the best performing methods so far.

-To summarize, our contributions are the following: \begin{itemize}[label={--},leftmargin=*] \item The first public benchmark evaluating pixel-wise uncertainty estimates in semantic segmentation, with a dynamic, self-updating dataset for \ac{ood} detection. \item We report an extensive evaluation with diverse state-of-the-art approaches to uncertainty estimation, adapted to the semantic segmentation task, and present a novel method for \ac{ood} detection. \item We show a clear gap between the alleged capabilities of established methods and their performance on this real-world task, thereby confirming the necessity of our benchmark to support further research in this direction. \end{itemize}
+To summarize, our contributions are the following: \begin{itemize}[label={--},leftmargin=*] \item We introduce the first public benchmark evaluating pixel-wise uncertainty estimates in semantic segmentation, with a dynamic, self-updating dataset for anomaly detection. \item We report an extensive evaluation with diverse state-of-the-art approaches to uncertainty estimation, adapted to the semantic segmentation task, and present a novel me\-thod for anomaly detection. \item We show a clear gap between the alleged capabilities of established methods and their performance on this real-world task, thereby confirming the necessity of our benchmark to support further research in this direction. \end{itemize}